 Brief Description

-The Glyptoperichthys gibbiceps is a species more commonly known as the Marble Pleco.
-This species is also referred to as the sailfin pleco or the leopard pleco.
+The Glyptoperichthys gibbiceps, commonly known as the Marble Pleco, is a unique species of sucker fish.
+It's also referred to as the Sailfin pleco or Leopard pleco due to its distinctive appearance.

-This species is endemic to South America, mainly the Orinoco and Amazon River Basins.
+The Marble Pleco (Glyptoperichthys gibbiceps) is native to South America, primarily inhabiting the Orinoco and Amazon River Basins.

 Breeding